From Benchmarks to Skills: Low-Rank Factors for LLM Evaluation: Applications: Skill-Based Evaluation

-\paragraph{Experimental settings.} To exemplify this approach, we perform a \emph{leave-one-model-out} test over 20 held-out models from our leaderboard.
-Each is evaluated on its own top-\(k\) tasks, its full profile reconstructed, and diagnostics computed.
-All models passed the outlier test (\S\ref{subsec:MahalanobisTest}); only \texttt{bloomz-1b7} exceeded the MSE threshold, likely due to size and pretraining mismatch.
+To demonstrate this pipeline on unseen models, we perform a \emph{leave-one-model-out} evaluation over 20 held-out LLMs.
+Each is evaluated on top-\(k\) tasks, full profile reconstructed, and diagnostics computed.
+All models passed the outlier test (\S\ref{subsec:MahalanobisTest}); only \texttt{bloomz-1b7} exceeded the MSE threshold, indicating a poor reconstruction under the learned skill model.\footnote{\texttt{bloomz-1b7} differs substantially in scale and training regime from the instruction-tuned models used to estimate the latent skill space.
+As a result, its performance profile lies outside the empirical distribution on which the factor model was learned, where higher reconstruction error is expected.} Reconstruction error remains low (mean MSE = 0.095), confirming accurate recovery.